vishalramvelu/NBA-Game-Predictor-ML/README.md

 This is an NBA machine learning program built using Python and the scikit-learn library designed to predict the outcome of NBA games based on various features and historical data from 12,000+ previous games.
 It utilizes a Random Forest classifier and implements feature selection techniques to improve prediction accuracy.

 ## Framework
-Python, Scikit-learn, Beautiful Soup, Numpy, Pandas
+Python, Scikit-learn, Beautiful Soup, Numpy, Pandas, Matplotlib

 ## Features
 * Multiple ML feature predictions for enhanced accuracy (Random Forest, XG Boost, Linear Regression)